-Harms’s face was ashen as if he had been recently formed from clay, “Emily, my daughter.”
+Harms’s face was ashen as if he had been only recently been formed from clay, “Emily, my daughter.”

 Not usually the way detective work goes, starting out with a conclusion and then trying to prove it is an excellent way of getting the wrong man.
 But this was Harms’s own daughter, not really the time to point something like that out.

-Gabrielle came in and handed him his coffee, good he was going to need it.
+Gabrielle came in and handed him his coffee.
+He was going to need it.

 “I’ll do my best,” Alexander said, “Tell me what you have so far.”

 “We sent some men out to investigate a possible gunshot at the 10 p.m Elmont Hotel three days ago but found nothing.
 The next morning housekeeping wasn’t able to open the door.
-She had barricaded the door, and it took us quite some time to get in, she had a gunshot wound to the head and a gun lying next to her on the floor.
+The door had been barricaded , and it took us quite some time to get in, she had a gunshot wound to the head and a gun lying next to her on the floor.
 Her hand tested positive for gunshot residue.
-The coroner places the time of death at around 10, she was on the top floor, and her sliding window had a block of wood to prevent it from opening more than an inch or so.
-The main suspect, her ex, was seen by several eyewitnesses at a dinner party.
-I know how this sounds, and they want me to rule it a suicide, but I just know it was him.
-I don’t like you much, and you don’t like me, but I respect you please just help.”
+The coroner said the time of death was indeed around 10, she was on the top floor, and her sliding window had a block of wood to prevent it from opening more than an inch or so.
+The main suspect, her ex, was seen by several eyewitnesses at a dinner party around the time.”

 Finishing his coffee, Alexander said, “Let’s get going then, morgue first, I’ll review the case file on the way.”

 The case file was pretty thick, but that wasn’t a surprise giving it was an inspector’s daughter.
-Any other time, the police would have ruled it a suicide and taken an early lunch.
+Any other time, the police would have ruled it an obvious suicide and taken an early lunch.
 The hotel was one of the nicer ones in the city.
-Everything plush and velvet her bed had apparently still been made unless she made it again for herself right before shooting herself.
+Everything plush and velvet, her bed had apparently still been made.
+Unless she made it right before shooting herself.
+Her right hand had tested positive for gunshot residue.
+The bullet was found lodged in the bottom of the wall directly to her left.
 The ballistics matched, and there were no obvious signs of struggle in the coroner’s report.
-However, a small red burn was apparent on her right arm, and her right hand had tested positive for gunshot residue.
-The bullet was found lodged in the bottom of the wall directly to her left.
+The only sign of injury other than the obvious was a small red burn on her right arm.
 The room was rented under an alias, and none of the clerks remembered her checking in.
 The couple in the room below her had heard loud noises coming from her room around noon.
-This was presumably when she had rearranged the armoire to its place in front of the door.
-The picture of her didn’t look quite as bloody as he would have expected from a gunshot several hours later, but then again, deaths were a lot like snowflakes.
+This was presumably when she had rearranged the armoire to its place braced against the front of the door.
+The picture of her didn’t look quite as bloody as he would have expected from a gunshot victim several hours post mortum, but then again, deaths were a lot like snowflakes in that way.
 The detective working the case came up with the apparent conclusion that she was a troubled girl who decided to go out in style, but if it was as simple as that, then why would she barricade the door?
 Why not enjoy that big bed?
 A few possible theories ran through Alexander’s head.
 Still, until there was more evidence, there was little point in devoting too much energy to them.